-As a collective, we ask for your help in advocating for the basic human rights of America's youth.
+As a collective, we ask for your help in advocating for the basic human rights of at-risk youth held in Private Youth Programs.
+This pandemic has challenged us in ways never imagined.
+In the days and months ahead, our future, our very fate, lay in how we, as a nation, navigate these uncharted waters.
 Now, more than ever, these children need our voices to speak for their rights, safety and well being.
 We intend to be that voice and we ask that you use your voice to speak for them now.